-Want to display some text on your desktop as watermark?
-This extension makes it possible in Ubuntu 21.10, or Fedora 34/35 with GNOME 40+.
+Want to display custom text on your desktop wallpaper as watermark?
+This extension makes it possible in Ubuntu 22.04, Ubuntu 23.04, Ubuntu 23.10, and other Linux with GNOME 40+.

-As I know, only Fedora so far display system logo as watermark in the bottom right of its GNOME desktop, though it’s enabled only for the default wallpaper by default.
+As I know, only Fedora so far display system logo as watermark in the bottom right of desktop wallpaper, though it’s enabled only for the default wallpaper by default.

 ‘Activate Gnome’ is the extension, which adds semi-transparent text ‘Activate Gnome – Go to Settings to activate Gnome‘ in the bottom right corner of GNOME 40+ desktop.